Ten unconventional things that helped our family this year

 I have a MEdPsych.

 Maybe it was accumulated grief finally bursting through.
 Whatever the cause, it was exhausting.
 I felt lost about how to help them.
-My training, even in grief and loss and trauma work with children was not enough.
+Even with a background in grief, loss and trauma work with children, I felt out of my depth.

 By the end of Term 1, two psychologists and a psychiatrist had nodded towards ASD for one daughter and gave me a prescription for antidepressants to give her.

-I asked, “Are you giving these to me because I don’t have family around, so I can smooth the edges enough that my child will go to school and I can go to work?”
+I asked, “Are you giving these to me because I don’t have family around, so I can smooth the edges enough that my child will go to school and I can work?”

 The short answer was yes.